agentheath/portfolio/writing/mobile_app/gov_framework.md

 #### **3. Publish to Test Sandbox**

-Once your app has passed all required reviews it will be published internally for final _User Acceptance Testing_ by the _Mobile App_ team.
+Once your app has passed all required reviews, it will be published internally for final _User Acceptance Testing_ by the _Mobile App_ team.
 Upon successful completion, the _Mobile App_ XFN team will give final approval for your app’s publication to the platform.

 #### **4. App Published to _Mobile App_ Prod**